EricLindesay/competitive-coding/2000/yet_another_yet_another_task/README.md

 ### Accumulating Sum
 This is just an obvious improvement to the brute force method that I should have seen sooner.
 The previous method loops through each segment again however this is not necessary as long as you keep a 'rolling sum' and you keep track of the highest value.
+This is now O(n^2) time.
+- Go through the main list once to find start pos.
+- Go through the main list again to find the end pos.
 [accumulate.cpp](solutions/accumulate.cpp)

 ### Thoughts